Behaviour

 What Exactly is Arthritis in Dogs?

 Canine arthritis, or osteoarthritis, is a chronic, degenerative joint disease that causes pain and inflammation.
 It involves the progressive breakdown of the protective cartilage that cushions the ends of bones within a joint.
-As this cartilage wears away, the bones can rub together, leading to discomfort and reduced mobility.
+As this cartilage wears away, the bones can rub together, leading to discomfort and reduced mobility that often affects a dog’s wider lifestyle.

 1. It is a progressive condition.